Saffir

 doors and windows.
 Low-lying escape routes may be cut by rising water 3-5

 hours before arrival of the hurricane center.
-Major damage to lower floors
+Major damage to lower floors of

 structures near the shore.
-Terrain lower than 10 ft above sea level may
+Terrain lower than 10 ft above sea level may be

-flooded requiring massive evacuation of residential areas as far inland
+flooded requiring massive evacuation of residential areas as far inland as 6 miles.

 Category Five Hurricane: